Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

-Besides aerospace and aerodynamics, Aerospace Engineers can also work in various other areas of science and technology that include automobile design, computer operation, navigation systems, and software engineering.
+Besides aerospace and aerodynamics, Aerospace Engineers can also work in various other science and technology areas, including automobile design, computer operation, navigation systems, and software engineering.

-Aerospace engineers generally specialize in performing and overseeing the design, development, production, and maintenance of flight vehicles.
+Aerospace engineers generally specialise in performing and overseeing flight vehicle design, development, production, and maintenance.
 It includes military and commercial products, launch vehicles, rockets, and remote-piloted aircraft.

 After working in a niche for 4-5 years and gaining experience, some aerospace engineers start their businesses afterwards.

 Avionics Systems Engineer

 Aerospace Engineer Officer - Armament (Air Force)

 Aerospace Engineer Officer - Aeronautical (Air Force)